GluuFederation/docs-ce-prod/docs/source/installation-guide/install-centos.md

 Run the following commands:

 ```
-/sbin/gluu-serverd-4.0 disable
+/sbin/gluu-serverd disable
 ```

 ```
-/sbin/gluu-serverd-4.0 stop
+/sbin/gluu-serverd stop
 ```

 ```
-yum remove gluu-server-4.0
+yum remove gluu-server
 ```

 ```
-rm -rf /opt/gluu-server-4.0.save
+rm -rf /opt/gluu-server.save
 ```

 !!!
 Note
-    `apt-get purge gluu-server-4.0` or `apt-get remove --purge gluu-server-4.0` can also be used to uninstall and remove all the folders and services of the Gluu Server.
+    `apt-get purge gluu-server` or `apt-get remove --purge gluu-server` can also be used to uninstall and remove all the folders and services of the Gluu Server.
 Make sure to back up ALL directories of `/opt` into other direction (tmp or root directory itself) before running the purge command.

 ## Support
 Please review the [Gluu support portal](https://support.gluu.org).
 There are many existing tickets about troubleshooting installation issues.
 If there is no similar existing public issue, register for an account and open a new ticket.